 Rick is an entrepreneurial technologist, who spends his time pursuing opportunities with cutting edge hardware and software.
 In his current role at Techdept, which he co-founded 11 years ago, he is constantly looking for new technology and finding ways in which it can be used for the benefit of his clients.

-Arthur Tindsley is a Creative Technologist working in the UK advertising division at Microsoft.
-Arthur strives to knit Microsoft technology into custom media solutions, using technology as a canvas for great creative work.
+Arthur Tindsley is a Creative Technologist working in the UK advertising division at AOL.
+Arthur strives to knit AOL technology into custom media solutions, using technology as a canvas for great creative work.
 Recent projects include an experiential Kinect powered synthetic human project for Channel 4 and a smile powered display advert for Coca Cola.